openshift-pipelines/pipelines-as-code/docs/content/docs/install/github_webhook.md

 * Go to your repository or organization **Settings** --> **Webhooks** and click on **Add webhook** button.

-  * Set the **Payload URL** to Pipeline as Code controller public URL.
+  * Set the **Payload URL** to Pipelines-as-Code controller public URL.
 On OpenShift, you can get the public URL of the Pipelines-as-Code controller like this:

     ```shell
     echo https://$(oc get route -n pipelines-as-code pipelines-as-code-controller -o jsonpath='{.spec.host}')